lohcoh/lohcoh-core/lohcoh-docs/Ideation-lowkode-as-composition-library.md

 lowkode is the easiest way for developers to build, customize, extend, and maintain a user interface for line of business applications.

 lowkode does three things...
-	- it maps data and objects to UI components
+- Maps data and objects to UI components
-	- it dynamically generates many kinds of high level UI elements, like forms, data tables, search panels, navigation menus, etc.
+- Dynamically generates many kinds of high level UI elements, like forms, data tables, search panels, navigation menus, etc.
-	- it give developers the ability to completely customize, transform, or replace any UI element contained within a lowkode 'slot'.
+- Gives developers the ability to completely customize, transform, or replace any UI element contained within a lowkode 'slot'.

 ## Using lowkode components in Razor templates
 lowkode provides a special tag, <lk>, for identifying content that should be enhanced or replaced by lowkode.